gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 Scary!
 # Tags from other worlds!
-I think the function example is pretty damn weird, but it’s just scratching the surface when it comes to weird iframe behavior.
+The function example is pretty damn weird, but it’s just scratching the surface when it comes to weird iframe behavior.

 An iframe has its own copy of the DOM prototype chains, and every element within it is an instance of one of those prototypes.
 We can create these alien elements using the iframe’s `createElement` function.